 Natural Farm Training Center

-The natural farm training center began in 2006 when a group of feral pigs were trapped and fenced in to clear a patch of land on an undeveloped part of the campus that was overgrown.
+The natural farm training center began in 2006 when a group of feral pigs were caught and fenced-in to clear a patch of land on an undeveloped, overgrown part of campus.

 Why a Farm?

 The hope was to develop a demonstration and training site for natural farming principles that could be taught to students and staff who would then teach others and thus multiply knowledge that could help people help themselves by growing nutritious food.
 A small staff began to implement principles learned from Korean Natural Farming [CAN WE GIVE A LINK] for vegetable production and animal care in a site with volcanic rock overlain by very shallow soil.
 Training has been an emphasis, and examples of building and maintaining healthy soil and growing crops and animals without synthetic chemicals (organic like) have gradually been developed.
 An aquaponics facility was added in 2009, and a food forest (demonstrating features of permaculture design) was added in 2012.

 Using raised beds for vegetable production we have about 200 ft sq of beds.
 We have grown many species in the garden but have refined the focus to crops needed in the campus cafeteria (lettuce, bok choy, kale, arugula, and mint).